dilipthelip/ApacheKafka/README.md

 ### How to alter a topic in a broker ?

--	Run the following command **kafka-topics.bat --zookeeper localhost:2181 --alter --topic --my-topic partitions 4**
+-	Run the following command **kafka-topics.bat --zookeeper localhost:2181 --alter --topic my-topic --partitions 4**
--	The following command will increase the number of partitions to 4.
+-	The following command will increase the number of partitions the previous number to 4.

 ### How to check the list of topics?
 -	Run the following command **kafka-topics.bat --list --zookeeper localhost:2181**.